View from the Flåm train in Norway

 At the mightiest of the waterfalls, Kjosfossen, the train stopped for a few minutes so we could step outside, get pictures, and feel the mist on our faces.
 Before we knew it, Huldra arrived.
 In Norse mythology, this is a troll that’s taken the form of a beautiful woman, singing to seduce you; she’s detectable only by her cow’s tail.
 Fortunately for us, Huldra was only an actor this time, arranged by the railway to charm its passengers, so we were able to resist her folksong and get back on the train.

 The Flåm train shows you some of Norway’s best and most varied landscapes through a spectacular transformation.
-What else would you call a train journey that takes you from pride-of-the-nation fjords, through the fairytale, and to the view from the mountain—in just a single hour?
+What else would you call a train journey that takes you from pride-of-the-nation fjords, through a fairytale landscape, and to the view from the mountain—in just a single hour?

 Getting there